avojak/homelab/packer/output/README.md

-Generated image files will be placed here
+Generated image files will be placed here!